7th Floor, Phoenix House, 3 South Parade, Leeds, LS1 5QX

 Type a day in the life of sellick from Stephanie Tasker

-Sellick Partnership are recruiting on behalf of a housing association, based in Bradford, for a Management Accountant on a fixed term contract basis.
-This role will be reporting gin to the Finance Business Partner, producing and improving monthly management accounts and financial information including interpretation and commentary for stakeholders Key responsibilities of the Management Accountant: Control and improve production of all financial management accounts, budgets, KPI's and financial planning Managing accounts, budget and forecasting for a number of divisions Production of accurate monthly management accounts and financial information including interpretation and commentary for stakeholders Production of reports and interpretation of impact Interpret and communicate key financial information in order to drive financial performance through challenge and support across the organisation Required skills and experience of the Management Accountant CCAB Qualified Management accounts exposure Technical accounting Advanced excel skills Budgeting and forecasting Prior housing experience If you believe you have the necessary skills and experience for the Management Accountant role, please apply now, or contact Stephanie Tasker at Sellick Partnership.
+Company Accountant Sellick Partnership are actively recruiting for a Company Accountant, to report to the Head of Financial Services.
+You will be providing strategic and operational support and will be involved in embedding financial planning, commercial thinking and budgetary control The main purpose of the role is to provide a comprehensive accounting service, to support in financial appraisals of proposed or existing scheme ad ensuring that there are robust financial plans and that there is financial reporting in place.
+Key responsibilities of the Company Accountant Prepare a 10 year business plan in line with the Group timetable Prepare monthly management accounts, financial KIPIs and cash flows in line with group timetables Prepare statutory accounts, calculate tax and pay any gift aid in line with Group policies Contribute to service improvements within the wiser finance teams Undertake balance sheet reconciliations To drawdown and repay intercompany loan funding Contribute to financial modelling and appraisals of existing scheme Contribute to management of board reports specifically around financial implications and financial impacts Monitor and deliver on KPIs across the department Required skills and experience of the Company Accountant Extensive experience in financial management within the building industry Experience of preparing budgets, forecasts and management accounts Strong IT skills and proficient in excel and report writing Proven relationship builder and influencer with stakeholders Proven management skills - both strategic and managerial Experience of manipulation large volumes of data for multiple scenarios God commercial awareness Self-reliant and resilient Great people skills and a track record on working through change management If you believe you have the necessary skills and experience for the Company Accountant role, please apply now, or contact Stephanie Tasker at Sellick Partnership.
 Sellick Partnership is a market-leading professional services recruitment specialist operating across the UK.
 Over the years we have built up an enviable relationship with employers and our expert team of consultants boast up-to-date market knowledge and a strong reputation making Sellick Partnership best placed to help you.
 Sellick Partnership is proud to be an equal opportunities employer.
 Please note our advertisements use years' experience and salary levels purely as a guide.
 We are happy to consider applications from all candidates who are able to demonstrate the skills necessary to fulfil the role.
 For information on how your personal details may be used by Sellick Partnership, please review our data processing notice which can be found in the footer on our website.

 Manchester, Greater Manchester | Contract/Interim